Datamine FLUX Price Reaches $0.41 on Top Exchanges (FLUX)

-Datamine FLUX (CURRENCY:FLUX) traded down 5% against the dollar during the 1-day period ending at 7:00 AM Eastern on August 10th.
-In the last week, Datamine FLUX has traded 24% higher against the dollar.
-One Datamine FLUX coin can now be bought for $0.41 or 0.00000900 BTC on major exchanges.
-Datamine FLUX has a total market cap of $257,535.08 and $4,936.00 worth of Datamine FLUX was traded on exchanges in the last day.
+Datamine FLUX (CURRENCY:FLUX) traded 3.3% lower against the US dollar during the 1-day period ending at 12:00 PM E.T. on August 13th.
+During the last week, Datamine FLUX has traded 3.9% higher against the US dollar.
+Datamine FLUX has a market cap of $262,116.47 and $5,197.00 worth of Datamine FLUX was traded on exchanges in the last 24 hours.
+One Datamine FLUX coin can currently be purchased for about $0.41 or 0.00000887 BTC on exchanges.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.